Grindelia

 DefinitionThis section has been translated automatically.

-Grindelia squarrosa, also called Grindelia, is a species of plant from the genus Grindelia within the family Asteraceae (composite plants).
-The plant is best known for its resin, which coats stems, leaves and the bracts of the flowers with a sticky resin, and is used in homeopathy.
+Grindelia squarrosa, also known as Grindelia, is a plant species from the genus Grindelia within the Asteraceae family.
+The plant is mainly known for its resin, which coats the stems, leaves and the bracts of the flowers with a sticky resin and is used in homeopathy.
 2 to 5 cm large yellow flower heads, flowering time is May to June.

-Phytotherapeutically used are the dried stem tips with flowers, leaves and stems(Grindeliae herba - Grindeliaherb ).
+The dried stem tips with flowers, leaves and stems(Grindeliae herba - Grindelia herb) are used phytotherapeutically.

 General informationThis section has been translated automatically.